Walking is one of the best workouts you can do. What's makes it even better? Tracking it in a walking app.

 StepsApp gets right to the point and opens up to a page displaying your steps taken and your daily step goal.
 You'll also see how many calories you've burned, the distance you've crossed and how many active minutes you've racked up.
 The bottom of the page also breaks down your activity in a bar graph by the hour of the day, displaying when you were most active.

 You can change that homepage's settings to scroll through your activity for the week and month instead of the day.

 As the app really only consists of one page, it's simple to use.
 FYI, the background is a black, which is a change-up from most apps for walkers.

 StepsApp offers the most limited data in its free version, tracking only the three data points on the homepage.
 However, if you decide to upgrade, you're able to track your calories, sync with your Apple Watch, import your iPhone health app data, analyze your activity trends and get an hourly overview of your daily steps in widget form.

 As this app is really only for tracking steps, there's little you can change.
 But you can customize your step length and the units used in the app.

-With a unique and interactive design, Argus is great for anyone looking for an overall wellness app.
-It allows you to track not only your steps but your calories, water intake, meals and workouts.
-You can even check the weather as you're planning your next walk — because there's nothing worse than getting caught in crisp white sneakers in the rain.
+With a unique and interactive design, Argus is great for anyone looking to upgrade their working app with meal tracking and other health metrics.
+It allows you to track not only your steps but your calories, water intake and meals.

-As with other walking apps, you can scroll between pages, like your dashboard, friends, meals, challenges and profile settings, at the bottom of the screen.
+As with other apps for walkers, you can scroll between pages — like your dashboard, friends, meals, challenges and profile settings — at the bottom of the screen.

 Argus' insights page shows several data points like your daily active minutes, sleep duration, daily calories, steps and workouts per week.
 The app also lets you track your weight, water intake and heart rate (measured using your phone's camera).